5 C

 Jimmy Kimmel, a well-known late-night television host, took issue with President Donald Trump’s response to the fatal shooting of a Minneapolis, Minnesota woman by an Immigration and Customs Enforcement (ICE) agent.

-The woman, Renee Nicole Good, a 37-year-old poet and mother, was killed during an immigration enforcement operation.
-The incident, captured on video, prompted city-wide protests, attracting the attention of local officials and national commentators.
+The woman, Renee Nicole Good, a 37-year-old mom, was killed during an immigration enforcement operation.
+The incident, captured on video, prompted citywide protests, attracting the attention of local officials and national commentators.

 President Trump, in his response, asserted that Good ran over the ICE officer, suggesting the shooting was in self-defense.
 The president portrayed Good as disorderly and resistant during the incident.

 Minneapolis Mayor Jacob Frey disputed the self-defense claim propagated by federal officials in a news conference.
-His directive to ICE, seen as blunt by some, was well-received by Kimmel’s audience.
+Kimmel echoed Frey’s sentiment, holding up a custom t-shirt reading “GET THE F*** OUT OF MPLS” to loud applause from his audience.

 The Trump administration, however, stood solidly behind the ICE agent.
 Homeland Security Secretary Kristi Noem defended the shooting, asserting the officer adhered to his training.
 Assistant Secretary for Public Affairs, Tricia McLaughlin, suggested Good used her vehicle as a weapon against the law enforcement officers.